-Louisiana Healthcare Connections is committed to providing appropriate, high quality, and cost effective drug therapy to all Louisiana Healthcare Connections members.
+Louisiana Healthcare Connections is committed to providing appropriate, high quality and cost effective drug therapy to all our members.
 Louisiana Healthcare Connections works with providers and pharmacists to ensure medications used to treat a variety of conditions and diseases are covered.
-Louisiana Healthcare Connections covers prescription medications and certain over-the-counter (OTC) medications when ordered by a practitioner.
+Louisiana Healthcare Connections covers prescription medications and certain over-the-counter (OTC) medications when ordered by a Louisiana Medicaid enrolled, Louisiana Healthcare Connections practitioner.
 The pharmacy program does not cover all medications.
 Some medications require prior authorization (PA) or have limitations on age, dosage and maximum quantities.

 The Louisiana Healthcare Connections Preferred Drug List (PDL) is the list of covered drugs.
-The PDL applies to drugs members can receive at retail pharmacies.
-The Louisiana Healthcare Connections PDL is continually evaluated by the Louisiana Healthcare Connections Pharmacy and Therapeutics (P&T) Committee to promote the appropriate and cost-effective use of medications.
+The PDL applies to the drugs members can receive at retail pharmacies.
+Our PDL is continually evaluated by the Louisiana Healthcare Connections Pharmacy and Therapeutics (P&T) Committee to promote the appropriate and cost-effective use of medications.
 The Committee is comprised of the Louisiana Healthcare Connections Medical Director, Louisiana Healthcare Connections Pharmacy Director and several Louisiana physicians, pharmacists, dentists and specialists.
 (Click HERE if you have trouble opening the PDL.)

 Pharmacy Benefit Manager

-Louisiana Healthcare Connections works with US Script to process all pharmacy claims for prescribed drugs.
-Some drugs on the Louisiana Healthcare Connections PDL require PA, and US Script is responsible for administering this process.
-US Script is our Pharmacy Benefit Manager.
+Envolve Pharmacy Solutions is Louisiana Healthcare Connections' Pharmacy Benefit Manager.
+We work with Envolve Pharmacy Solutions to process all pharmacy claims for prescribed drugs.
+Some drugs on the Louisiana Healthcare Connections PDL require Prior Authorization (PA), and US Script is responsible for administering this process.

 Louisiana Healthcare Connections contracts with a number of specialty pharmacies to ensure members have adequate access to the specialty drugs they require.
 All specialty drugs, such as biopharmaceuticals and injectables, require PA to be approved for payment by Louisiana Healthcare Connections.
 PA requirements are programmed specific to the drug.